 … Self explanatory.
 They’re demons who can seep into people’s dreams.

-Death Mannetjes (Death Rā, Death Rū, Death Rū and Debu Rē)
+Death Mannetjes (Death Rā, Death Ri, Death Rū and Debu Rē)

-Desu Rā Desu Rū, Desu Rū, Debu Rē)
+Desu Rā Desu Ri, Desu Rū, Debu Rē)

 A Mannetje is a diminutive word for “man” in Dutch (so one might say it means “little man”).
-The word is connotative towards the ideas of a homunculus, a homunculus can refer to a human-like body with no soul or artificial life.
-Homunculus also literally means “little man” and comes through Latin, it seems these terms are supposed to be used interchangeably to the Japanese.
+The word is connotative towards the ideas of a homunculus.
+A homunculus can refer to a human-like body with no soul or artificial life.
+Homunculus also literally means “little man” and comes from Latin.
+It seems these terms are supposed to be used interchangeably to the Japanese.
 This seems to be related to Tomoe and his genetic engineering.
-The names come from the English word “Death” and the names seems to be lifted off a row of the hiragana, it is similar to naming them A B an C in English.
-However the fourth member is a pun, rather than “death” he is “debu” which means “chubby”, referring to his ample body.
+The names come from the English word “Death” and the names seems to be lifted off a row of the hiragana.
+It is similar to naming them A B and C in English.
+However the fourth member is a pun, rather than “death”, he is “debu”, which means “chubby”, referring to his ample body.